3-MeO-PCP

-3-Methoxyphencyclidine (3-MeO-PCP) is a dissociative hallucinogen of the arylcyclohexylamine class related to phencyclidine (PCP) which has been sold online as a designer drug.
+3-Methoxyphencyclidine (3-MeO-PCP) is a dissociative anesthetic of the arylcyclohexylamine class structurally related to PCP.
+It has been sold online as a designer drug.
 It has been used across Europe and the United States.
-In some cases, consumption has been known to be fatal.
 It acts mainly as an NMDA receptor antagonist, though it has also been found to interact with the sigma σ_{1} receptor and the serotonin transporter.
-The drug does not possess any opioid activity nor does it act as a dopamine reuptake inhibitor.